Exit problems for positive self-similar Markov processes with one-sided jumps: Scale functions for pssMp

 \eqref{analytic:d} and \eqref{analytic:e}.
 The series in $q$ got in \eqref{analytic:a} converges for all $q\in [0,\infty)$ and it has nonnegative coefficients; it is immediate that it extends to an entire function.
-Furthermore, if $\Wp$ is of class $C^1$ on $(0,\infty)$, then this series may be differentiated term-by-term\footnote{In fact some non-trivial care is needed even for the differentiation of the individual terms: they are, to be differentiated in $x\in (0,\infty)$, of the form $\int_0^xg(y)\Wp(x-y)dy$ for a continuous $g:[0,\infty)\to [0,\infty)$.
+Furthermore, if $\Wp$ is of class $C^1$ on $(0,\infty)$, then this series may be differentiated term-by-term, because -- differentiation under the sum -- the resulting differentiated series can be dominated locally uniformly in $q\in [0,\infty)$ by a summable series on account of \eqref{eq:Esscher-W}-\eqref{eq:estimate}.
+In particular the resulting derivative is continuous and extends to an entire function in $q$.
+(In fact some non-trivial care is needed even for the differentiation of the individual terms in the series from \eqref{analytic:a}: they are, to be differentiated in $x\in (0,\infty)$, of the form $\int_0^xg(y)\Wp(x-y)dy$ for a continuous $g:[0,\infty)\to [0,\infty)$.
 It is then an exercise in real analysis to convince oneself that the usual Leibniz' rule for differentiation under the integral sign/in the delimiters applies here.
-A useful property to be used to this end is that the derivative of $W^{(p)}$ on $(0,\infty)$ decomposes into a part that is bounded on each bounded interval and a (therefore necessarily integrable on each bounded interval) nonincreasing part.
+A useful property to be used to this end is that the derivative of $W^{(p)}$ on $(0,\infty)$ decomposes into a continuous part that is bounded on each bounded interval and a (therefore necessarily integrable on each bounded interval) continuous nonincreasing part.
 The latter is seen to hold true from \eqref{analytic:c}.
-We omit further details.}, because -- differentiation under the sum -- the resulting differentiated series can be dominated locally uniformly in $q\in [0,\infty)$ by a summable series on account of \eqref{eq:Esscher-W}-\eqref{eq:estimate}.
-In particular the resulting derivative is continuous and extends to an entire function in $q$. \end{proof} Besides $(\Wq)_{q\in [0,\infty)}$ one has in the theory of snLp the ``adjoint'' scale functions $(Z^{(q,\theta)})_{(q,\theta)\in [0,\infty)^2}$, which are also very convenient in organizing fluctuation results.
+We omit further details.) \end{proof} Besides $(\Wq)_{q\in [0,\infty)}$ one has in the theory of snLp the ``adjoint'' scale functions $(Z^{(q,\theta)})_{(q,\theta)\in [0,\infty)^2}$, which are also very convenient in organizing fluctuation results.
 To wit, for $\{q,\theta\}\subset [0,\infty)$, \cite[Eq.~(5.17)]{app}